grafana/beyla/docs/sources/configure/options.md

 If the `open_port` property is set, the executables to be selected need to match both properties.

 Beyla will try to instrument all the processes with an executable path matching this property.
-For example, setting `exe_path_regexp: .*` will make Beyla to try to instrument all the executables in the host.
+For example, setting `exe_path: .*` will make Beyla to try to instrument all the executables in the host.

 | YAML   | Env var | Type   | Default                                  |